Broom: Etymology

 The word broom derives from types of shrubs referred to as brooms.
 Common broom typically refers to whatever shrub is most commonly used to make the bristles for a broomstick in a given region.
-The name of the shrubs began to be used for the household implement in Late Middle English and gradually replaced the earlier besom during the Early Modern English period.
-The song Buy Broom Buzzems (by William Purvis 1752–1832) still refers to the "broom besom" as one type of besom (i.e. "a besom made from broom").
+In 15th-century Late Middle English, the word broom began to be used for household implements made by fixing twigs of the broom plant or heather onto long handles, and it gradually replaced the earlier word besom as the generic term for similar implements during the Early Modern English period.
+The song Buy Broom Buzzems (by William Purvis, 1752–1832) still refers to the "broom besom" as one type of besom (i.e. "a besom made from broom").

 Flat brooms, made of broom corn, were invented by Shakers in the 19th century with the invention of the broom vice.

 A smaller whisk broom or brush is sometimes called a duster.

 Function

 Brooms are used to clean dust and ash.
 They may be used to clean homes, appliances such as ovens and fireplaces, or outdoor areas such as streets and yards.